-Please notice that it may take longer time for us to reply due to the corona pandemic.
+Please notice that it may take a longer time for us to reply due to the corona pandemic.

 You can also be credited for employment periods in Sweden when applying for unemployment benefits in another EU/EEA country or Switzerland.

-In some cases you may also be entitled to credit the time spent running your own business in other EU/EEA countries when you apply for unemployment benefits in Sweden.
+In some cases, you may also be entitled to credit the time spent running your own business in other EU/EEA countries when you apply for unemployment benefits in Sweden.

 You may even, in some cases, be entitled to claim unemployment benefits for time spent running your own business in Sweden when you apply for unemployment benefits in EU/EEA countries.

 If you have been working in an EU/EEA-country or Switzerland and want to apply for unemployment benefit, do the following: